Frequently Asked Questions

 - Students may request a written application to the program during their senior year of high school from March through the end of April.

-- Written applications are due early to mid-May.
+- Written applications are due early May.

 - If chosen for an interview, interviews will occur mid-May.